solofrain/script/epics/build-epics-stack/README.md

 # EPICS Build Utilities

 Makefile to build the EPICS module stack from source.
 Module versions are resolved automatically from the synApps `configure/RELEASE` file.

+>`setup_and_build_ad.sh` and `setup_and_build_motor.sh` were previously used and were absorbed into the Makefile.

 ## Targets